-If the WC is negative, that means that equity is not sufficient to finance fixed assets and the company has recourse to the short-term bank loan (whose renewal is not guaranteed) to finance it.
-The default risk is maximal!
+If the WC is negative, that means that equity is not sufficient to finance fixed assets and the company has recourse to short-term bank loan (whose renewal is not guaranteed) to finance them.
+The default risk is maximum!

 The WCR represents the need to finance the operation.
 It depends strongly on the sector of activity.
-For example, industrial companies generally have a higher WCR while the major retailers have a negative working capital (they are paid by their customers before they pay their suppliers).
+For example, industrial companies generally have a higher WCR, while the major retailers have negative working capital (they are paid by their customers before they pay their suppliers).

 Net cash: WC - WCR.

 If the WC does not cover the WCR, net cash is negative.
-Stable financial resources are insufficient to finance the activity and the company has recourse to the short-term bank loan or credit suppliers to finance the operating cycle.
+Stable financial resources are insufficient to finance the activity, and the company has recourse to short-term bank loan or credit suppliers to finance the operating cycle.

-This situation is problematic because the company is dependent on credit given by suppliers or / and short term loans which renewal is not assured.
-The risk of failure is high even if many businesses are in this case!
+This situation is problematic because the company is dependent on credit given by suppliers or short term loans whose renewal is not assured.
+The risk of failure is high, even if many businesses are in this situation!

-Tensions of treasury are almost systematic and the risk of delays of payment or unpaid invoices is very high.
-A turnover decrease, an unpaid invoice or a disengagement from a creditor (banks, supplier) can be fatal and lead the company to the bankruptcy.
+Tensions in the treasury are almost systematic, and the risk of delays in payment or unpaid invoices is very high.
+A decrease in turnover, an unpaid invoice, or a disengagement from a creditor (bank, supplier) can be fatal and lead the company to bankruptcy.

-Thus, a simple trade has to finance mainly its stock when an iron and steel company must finance very heavy fixed assets (equipment, grounds. .etc), stock and credits allowed to customers.
+Thus, a simple trade has to finance mainly its stock, while an iron and steel company must finance very heavy fixed assets (equipment, grounds, etc.), stock, and credits allowed to customers.